The 2020 Scrum GuideTM

 Of the thousands of people who have contributed to Scrum, we should single out those who were instrumental at the start: Jeff Sutherland worked with Jeff McKenna and John Scumniotales, and Ken Schwaber worked with Mike Smith and Chris Martin, and all of them worked together.
 Many others contributed in the ensuing years and without their help Scrum would not be refined as it is today.

-Ken Schwaber and Jeff Sutherland worked on Scrum until 1995, when they co-presented Scrum at the OOPSLA Conference in 1995.
-This presentation essentially documented the learning that Ken and Jeff gained over the previous few years, and made public the first formal definition of Scrum.
+Ken Schwaber and Jeff Sutherland first co-presented Scrum at the OOPSLA Conference in 1995.
+It essentially documented the learning that Ken and Jeff gained over the previous few years and made public the first formal definition of Scrum.

-The Scrum Guide documents Scrum as developed, evolved, and sustained for 20-plus years by Jeff Sutherland and Ken Schwaber.
-Other sources provide you with patterns, processes, and insights that complement the Scrum framework.
+The Scrum Guide documents Scrum as developed, evolved, and sustained for 30-plus years by Jeff Sutherland and Ken Schwaber.
+Other sources provide patterns, processes, and insights that complement the Scrum framework.
 These may increase productivity, value, creativity, and satisfaction with the results.